Golden Cross Trading – 5 Best Golden Cross Strategies

 SMA, EMA and VWMA definitions and differences

 Some traders believe your choice of MA type will affect the golden cross trading results.
-But we’re going to show you that success in trading golden cross strategy doesn’t come from choosing different MAs.
+But we’re going to show you that success in trading the golden cross strategy doesn’t come from choosing different MAs.

-Therefore, we first defined what these MAs are and what differences they have, then we compared the quality of golden cross trading signal by them.
+Therefore, we first defined what these MAs are and what differences they have, then we compared the quality of the golden cross trading signal by them.

 SMA Golden Cross